mwstowe/crowtdiscordbot/README.md

 - Can follow multiple channels simultaneously
 - Maintains channel-specific conversation contexts
 - Configurable random interjections with separate probability controls
+- Supports "quiet channels" where the bot only responds when directly addressed

 ## Installation and Setup